hungertreats/hungertreats.github.io/_posts/tumblr/2017-08-18-paneer-butter-masala.md

     9. Now, Gently add paneer cubes to the gravy and mix well.
 Add crushed kasoori methi and cook for approx 2 minutes or until you get the desired consistency.
     9. Add fresh cream, mix properly and switch off the flame.
     10. Garnish with fresh cream and coriander leaves and serve hot!
+  notes:
+    title: Tips
+    markdown: |-
+      * Add 1/2 cup  water in step 8 and cook for 3-4 minutes if the gravy is too thick.
+      * If you like creamier gravy, then add more cream in step 9.
+Alternatively, if you do not like creamy taste, then you can altogether avoid using cream.
 footer: |-
   <p>If you give this recipe a try, let us know!
 Leave a comment, take a picture, post it on Instagram and tag me @deepika2808.</p>
   <p>Happy Cooking! :)</p>

 ---
 Utterly Butterly Delicious!😋 Just the thing you need when you are craving comfort food but want something that hits all the right notes.
 And if you are a paneer lover, it is the king of all paneer recipes!